turingschool-examples/posse_challenges/college_scorecard/README.markdown

 The Department of Education collects college data and releases [College Scorecards](https://catalog.data.gov/dataset/college-scorecard) in order to help students find a college that is a good fit.

 Use the `2013_college_scorecards.csv` file (which is a modified version of the original CSV file) to write a program that calculates and outputs specific data.
 The headers of the CSV file are somewhat obscure.
-Use the `CollegeScorecardDataDictionary-09-12-2015.pdf` file to interpret the headers.
+Use the `CollegeScorecardDataDictionary-09-12-2015.pdf` file to find the headers that are relevant to each piece of functionality.

 ### 1: Filter By State